jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 To do this (if you don't already see accessibility there) secondary click on the bottom toolbar (where the language etc is shown) and choose to show the accessibility checker.

 As well as being easier to access and show the checker, it also shows a handy little status as you create your document.
-Either "Accessibility: Good to go" or "Accessibility: Needs investigating" along with an icon.
+Either "Accessibility: Good to go" or "Accessibility: Investigate" along with an icon.

 \[Screenshot of the status bar in both states?]